De-risking in 2022 – Part 1

-In this article we provide our standard analysis of de-risking: how changes in interest rates and Pension Benefit Guaranty Corporation premiums may affect sponsor decisions to de-risk (or not de-risk) defined benefit plan liabilities in 2021.
+In this article, we provide our standard analysis of de-risking: how changes in interest rates and Pension Benefit Guaranty Corporation premiums may affect sponsor decisions to de-risk (or not de-risk) defined benefit plan liabilities in 2022.
 For purposes of this article, we focus solely on de-risking by paying out a deferred vested participant’s benefit as a lump sum and thereby eliminating the related liability.

-In our next article (De-risking in 2021 – Part 2) we will discuss: (1) The possibility that annuity (rather than lump sum) settlement may in some circumstances be less expensive than lump sum payment.
-(2) The possibility that if rates remain higher in 2021, de-risking in 2022 is likely to be less expensive.
-And (3) The possibility that, if rates remain higher, paying a lump sum this year may produce an increased balance sheet net liability.
+In our next article (De-risking in 2022 – Part 2) we will discuss: (1) The possibility that annuity (rather than lump sum) settlement may in some circumstances be less expensive than lump sum payment.
+(2) The possibility that if rates remain higher in 2022, de-risking in 2023 is likely to be less expensive.
+And (3) the possibility that, if rates remain higher, paying a lump sum this year may increase 2023 PBGC variable-rate premiums and produce an increased balance sheet net liability.

 These factors may make the de-risking decision a complicated one for some sponsors.
-In this first article, however, our intent is to keep the analysis relatively simple, and just focus on the (increased) cost of lump sums vs. the (increased) cost of PBGC premiums in 2021.
+In this first article, however, our intent is to keep the analysis relatively simple, and just focus on the 2022 cost of lump sums vs. the cost of PBGC premiums.

 We begin with a brief summary of our conclusions, followed by a more detailed analysis.